ilastik/ilastik.github.io/documentation/basics/installation.md

 ---
 layout: documentation
 title: Installation
 tagline:
 category: "Documentation"
 group: "basic-documentation"
 weight: 0
 ---

-# Basic Installation
+# Installation

-Most workflows do not require any special install instructions.
-Follow these steps to get started right away.

-To use the [Automated Tracking Workflow]({{baseurl}}/documentation/tracking/tracking.html), you will need to install CPLEX separately, and then follow a special procedure to enable ilastik to use it.
-See the special instructions below for details.
+ilastik binaries are provided for for Linux, Mac and Windows at our [download page]({{site.baseurl}}/download.html).

 **Note: ilastik requires a 64-bit machine.
 We do not provide 32-bit binaries.**

+Most workflows are available with the [basic ilastik installation](#basic-installation).
+Some workflows, however, require the manual installation of a commercial solver.
+On Windows, the following workflows will only be available after installing the IBM CPLEX solver:

++ Boundary Segmentation with Multicut
++ Tracking (all flavours)
++ Counting (better results with CPLEX)

+On MacOs and Linux only Learning in the Tracking workflow *requires* a commercial solver (CPLEX or Gurobi).
+However, the The Boundary Segmentation with Multicut, and the Tracking workflow

+## Basic Installation <a id="basic-installation"></a>

+### Windows

+[Download]({{site.baseurl}}/download.html) the Windows self-extracting installer and run it.
+The installer will guide you through the installation process.
+You can find an entry for ilastik in the start menu and click it to launch the program.

-### Mac
+### MacOs

-[Download]({{site.baseurl}}/download.html) the `.zip` file for your version of OSX and extract its contents with a simple double-click.
+[Download]({{site.baseurl}}/download.html) the `.tar.bz2` file for your version of OSX and extract its contents with a simple double-click.
 Copy ilastik.app to the folder of your choice (usually your `Applications` folder), and double-click to begin.

 ### Linux

-[Download]({{site.baseurl}}/download.html) the Linux `.tar.bz2` bundle and extract its contents:
+[Download]({{site.baseurl}}/download.html) the Linux `.tar.bz2` bundle and extract its contents from the terminal:

     tar xjf ilastik-1.*-Linux.tar.bz2